-Nattokinase is LIKELY SAFE when used in amounts commonly found in foods.
+Nattokinase is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
 Nattokinase is a natural component of the soy food natto.
 It has been routinely consumed in Japanese cultures for hundreds of years.

-The safety of taking nattokinase in the larger medicinal amounts isn’t known.
+Nattokinase is POSSIBLY SAFE when taken by mouth as medicine.
 Taking two doses of a specific product containing nattokinase (Flite Tabs) seems to be safe.
-But it is not known if taking more than two doses is safe.
+However, it is not known if taking more than two doses is safe.

 Bleeding disorders: Nattokinase seems to act like a “clot thinner” and might make bleeding disorders worse.
 Use with caution.

 Surgery: Nattokinase might increase the chance of bleeding too much during or after surgery.
 Stop taking it at least 2 weeks before a scheduled surgery.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with NATTOKINASE

 Nattokinase can decrease blood clotting.
 Taking nattokinase along with medications that also slow clotting might increase the chances of bruising and bleeding.

 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others.